Easy vegan fried “rice” made with quinoa for a fresh variation! Packed with fresh vegetables and edamame protein for a complete meal or side.

 Description

-Easy vegan fried “rice” made with quinoa for a fresh variation!
-Packed with fresh vegetables and edamame protein for a complete meal or side.
+Vegetable Quinoa Fried “Rice” with Edamame packed with fresh vegetables and edamame protein for a complete meal or side.

 Ingredients